MunaShabab/Factors_of_psitive_integer/README.md

 # Factors_of_psitive_integer
-Takes an integer greater than 3 and find its factors
+Takes an integer greater than 3 and finds its factors